Download a printable version of this information »

 - more than 4 weeks – None

 Students receiving federal financial aid, who completely terminate enrollment or stop attending all classes during a term for which payment has been received before completing more than 60 percent of the enrollment period, are subject to specific federal regulations.

 The amount of Title IV aid that a student must repay is determined via the Federal Formula for Return of Title IV funds as specified in Section 484B of the Higher Education Act.
 This law also specifies the order of return of the Title IV funds to the programs from which they were awarded.

-A repayment may be required when cash has been disbursed to a student from financial aid funds in excess of the amount of aid the student earned during the term.
-The amount of Title IV aid is determined by multiplying the total Title IV aid (other than Federal Work Study) for which the student qualified by the percentage of time during the term that the student was enrolled; if a student does not officially withdraw, the percentage or 50 percent may be used.
+A repayment may be required when a refund has been processed for a student from financial aid funds in excess of the amount of aid the student earned during the term.
+The amount of Title IV aid is determined by multiplying the total Title IV aid (other than Federal Work Study) for which the student qualified by the percentage of time during the term that the student was enrolled.
 If less aid was disbursed than was earned, the student may receive a late disbursement for the difference.
 If more aid was disbursed than was earned, the amount of Title IV aid that must be returned (i.e., that was unearned) is determined by subtracting the earned amount from the amount actually disbursed.

 The responsibility for returning unearned aid is allocated between the University and the student according to the portion of disbursed aid that could have been used to cover University charges and the portion that could have been disbursed directly to the student once University charges were covered.
 Seton Hall University will distribute the unearned aid back to the Title IV programs as specified by law.
 The student will be billed for the amount the student owes to the Title IV Programs and any amount due to the University resulting from the return of Title IV funds used to cover University charges.